 Users do not need to wait for the next release to have support for their memory chips to be added to the Flash Center Software.
 The Flash Center Software was designed with an XML-based memory device library.
 By adding or modifying the XML descriptions of target memory devices, developers can instantly support almost any I2C- or SPI-based EEPROM or Flash memory.

 This is a partial list of the I2C and SPI memories supported by the Flash Center Software.
-If you don't see the memory your are trying to program, please write to us at: email@example.com.
+If you don't see the memory you are trying to program, please write to us at: firstname.lastname@example.org.